All advice is given in good faith and believed to be correct but is followed at you own risk.

-Many expansion tanks (overflow tanks) are discoloured and the level hard to see.
+The Bongo de-gassing tanks is commonly called the expansion or overflow tank.
+They're usually discoloured, so the coolant level is hard to see.
 A new tank is available direct from a Mazda main dealer and (at the time of writing) costs about £100!

-Some people dip their finger in to check the level.
-If their finger tip touches coolant, the level can be OK.
+I dip my finger in to check the level.
+If my finger tip touches coolant, I know the level's OK.
 With a bit of practice you'll get the hang of just how far to reach.

-Top up as needed, into the tank.
+If a top-up is needed, pour the correct coolant into the tank.
 If you overfill, some of the coolant will come out of the hole you’re filling through.

-There's a hose on the side of the tank.
 The cooling system on the Bongo is pressurised.
-If it’s still overfull when you replace the cap, the excess coolant will be expelled under pressure, when the engine is hot.
+If you put in too much coolant, the excess will be expelled under pressure, when the engine is hot.
 If this happens, re-check the coolant level when the engine is cold.

-If the engine overheats, the valve on the coolant tank cap opens.
+If the Bongo engine overheats, the valve on the coolant tank cap opens.
 It releases pressure and coolant.
-When a Bongo engine overheats, owners often report a ‘rumbling noise, then a hiss’ as the coolant boils in the tank and then hisses on hot metal as it is expelled.
+When this happens, owners sometimes mention hearing a ‘rumbling noise, then a hiss’.
+This is the coolant boiling in the tank, then hissing on hot metal, as it is expelled.

 EGR systems are added to standard Bongo engines, to meet the strict Japanese emissions limits.